ravens/awesome-telco/README.md

 - [Open5GS-VoLTE](https://github.com/miaoski/docker_open5gs) - This repository is meant to be a install-and-run lab for Open5GS + Kamailio IMS VoLTE study, a follow-up project of Open5GS Tutorial: VoLTE Setup with Kamailio IMS and Open5GS, which is mainly contributed by Herle Supreeth.
 - [Open5GS](https://github.com/herlesupreeth/docker_open5gs) - Docker files to build and run open5gs in a docker by Herle Supreeth.
+- [Open5gs-K8s-VyOS](https://dev.to/infinitydon/virtual-4g-simulation-using-kubernetes-and-gns3-3b7k) - This tutorial is about how to deploy a virtual 4G stack using GNS3 and Kubernetes.

 ### remote control